ConsciousCode/servitor/Readme.md

 * Tuple outputs sound like a good idea, but they probably aren't.
   - There are some special rules in the `TypeAdapter` to handle the LLM outputting tuples instead of lists (since JSON doesn't have tuples), but generally if a function is returning more than one thing, it's too complicated and will confuse it.
 * If it still disobeys, try few-shot prompting.
 The `TypeAdapter` prompt is carefully crafted to be zero-shot to preserve tokens, but it can be worth adding examples to semantic functions which are called less often.
+* Higher temperatures need lower top_p and top_k to be reliable - temperatures above 1 are prone to producing garbage otherwise.

 ## Providers
 Currently servitor supports the following LLM providers: